robomap/Integration-PuntoFA-Hanger-Sorter/README.md

 ## API
 The API (Application Protocol Interface) is the protocol exchanging the data between the Robomap Cloud and the Customer Integration.
-For the information related with the
+For the information related with the API check the following document.
+[API Document](https://github.com/robomap/Robomap-Cloud/blob/main/documentation/API.md).

 ## OPC-UA
 OPC-UA is an industrial protocol for exchanging data with PLC Devices.
 In this case, we use the protocol to exchange data between the